exoplatform/cs/server/tomcat/patch/src/main/resources/EXO-README.txt

 - Collaboration suite quick start guide
   Collaboration suite have 2 servers need to run at same time to use:
     +) exo-tomcat: this is main tomcat server include Collaboration web applications and all dependencies.
-    +) exo-openfire: a Jabber server used for Chat applications
+    +) exo-chatserver: a Jabber server used for Chat applications

 Need to set the JAVA_HOME variable for run Collaboration suite's servers.
 +) How to start Collaboration sute: